andy-x-li/Certificate-Parser/README.md

 # Certificate-Parser

-A Python program I wrote that takes a list of websites and retrieves and analyzes its web certificate.
+A Python program I wrote that takes a list of websites and retrieves and analyzes their web certificates.

 The file tranco-top-1m.csv contains the top million most popular websites and orders them by rank.
 The file Certificate_Parser.py takes in this file and attempts to revieve the certificates to the top 1000 cites.